-Prince Charles' fingers have sparked concern among royal fans, with a huge spike in internet searches on his swollen "sausage fingers" being observed in the past year.
+King Charles' fingers have sparked concern among royal fans, with a huge spike in internet searches on his swollen 'sausage fingers' being observed in recent times.

-- Prince Charles' fingers have become a concern among royal fans, with internet searches for his swollen hands spiking.
+- King Charles' fingers are of increasing concern among royal fans, with internet searches for his swollen hands spiking.

-- The Prince of Wales is believed to have referred to his "sausage fingers" himself during a trip to Australia back in 2012 and the term became the seventh most Googled in the UK last year.
+- The new monarch is believed to have referred to his 'sausage fingers' himself during a trip to Australia back in 2012 and the term became the seventh most Googled in the UK last year.

-The Prince of Wales' so-called 'sausage fingers' have made it to fourth place in the list of Brits' most searched internet queries about the Prince in the past 12 months after various images of the future King's puffy pointers sparked concern among his supporters.
+King Charles' so-called 'sausage fingers' made it to number four in the list of Brits' most searched internet queries about him in the past 12 months after various images of Charles' puffy pointers sparked concern among his supporters.

-But with public appearances often comes interest from royal fans surrounding Prince Charles' fingers, with comments on social media about the future King's hands regularly popping up when new photos of him are released.
+But with public appearances often comes interest from royal fans surrounding Charles' fingers, with comments on social media about the King's hands regularly popping up when new photos of him are released.

 Charles and Camilla once visited a pub in Clapham Old Town and the two tasted some of the local beers.
 This visit took place at the end of May 2021 and Google searches concerning the Prince's fingers spiked.

-The Prince often keeps his hands in his pockets or by his side but on this occasion, he was photographed with his hands in plain view sipping from a pint of beer.
+The King often keeps his hands in his pockets or by his side but on this occasion, he was photographed with his hands in plain view sipping from a pint of beer.

-The image surprised many fans who took to google and social media to question why the Prince's fingers appeared to be so swollen.
+The image surprised many fans who took to google and social media to question why the King's fingers appeared to be so swollen.